Quantitative Schauder estimates for hypoelliptic equations: Introduction

 The notion of Hölder continuity that we work with takes these invariances into account.
 On the one hand, the Hölder norm in the velocity variable coincides with the usual notion of Hölder regularity, whereas the regularity in time and space directions is adjusted according to the scaling \eqref{eq:scaling}.
 On the other hand, we choose a Hölder norm with respect to a distance that is left-invariant by the underlying Lie group structure \eqref{eq:galilean}.
-We introduce the kinetic Hölder spaces in Definition \ref{def:holder} below.
+We introduce the kinetic Hölder spaces, which defines a notion of Hölder continuity in all variables, in detail in Definition \ref{def:holder} below.

-Before we state our main results, it is important to discuss the assumptions that define the ellipticity class and the Hölder continuity of the coefficients.
-We want our results in the local case to be applicable to the inhomogeneous Landau equation.
-In the fractional case, we work with a kernel general enough so that $\mathcal L f$ includes the non-cutoff Boltzmann collision operator.
+Before stating our main results, we discuss the assumptions that define the ellipticity class and the Hölder continuity of the coefficients.
+We want our results in the local case to be applicable to the inhomogeneous Landau equation; and in the fractional case, we work with a kernel general enough so that $\mathcal L f$ includes the non-cutoff Boltzmann collision operator.